-The latest AQI image available is for January 30, 2015 as of 10:21 am PST (Pacific Standard Time).
+The latest AQI image available is for July 31, 2015 as of 1:21 am PDT (Pacific Daylight Time).
 If the image below is not current, force your browser to reload the correct image.
 Click on any of the boxes on the image for a detailed listing of all the AQI pollutants monitored in that area.
 You can also view a tabular presentation of the Air Quality Index (AQI) Report for the entire state.

 PLEASE NOTE: Data in this image is collected from DAQ air monitoring sites, local agencies, and private monitoring networks.
 This data has not been verified by the DAQ or the responsible entity and may change.
 While this is the most current data, it is not official until it has been certified by the appropriate technical staff.
 This image is updated hourly.

 The image above shows the Air Quality Index (AQI) ratings for each of the NAAQS pollutants that are measured real-time and the critical pollutant that is driving the AQI rating in each metropolitan area or other area where pollutant levels are monitored by the DAQ.
 The critical pollutant is the pollutant with the highest AQI rating measured in the area.
 The image is updated each hour and covers the period from midnight through the indicated ending time.